nasa/GeneLab_Data_Processing/Metagenomics/Low_Biomass/README.md

 * [**Workflow_Documentation**](Workflow_Documentation)

-  - Contains instructions for installing and running the GeneLab MGIllumina workflow
+  - Contains instructions for installing and running the GeneLab MetagenomeSeq workflow

 ---
 **Developed by:**